J. D. Pardo: Career

+Pardo played Ezekiel "EZ" Reyes in FX's Mayans M.C. throughout the 50-episode run of the series.
+EZ began the series as a prospect in the fictional motorcycle club before working his way up to the title of "Presidente" (Spanish for president).

 Pardo also played "Nate"/Jason in the NBC sci-fi series Revolution, co-starring Billy Burke.
-Previously he was best known for his role as Edward Araujo Jr./Gwen Amber Rose Araujo in the Lifetime Network movie called A Girl Like Me: The Gwen Araujo Story.
+Previously he was best known for his role as Gwen Amber Rose Araujo in the Lifetime Network biopic A Girl Like Me: The Gwen Araujo Story.

 Pardo also had roles on FOX's Drive and The CW's Hidden Palms.
 Both series were cancelled after their respective first seasons.
 Pardo played Young Santiago in the film The Burning Plain (2008) starring opposite Jennifer Lawrence with Charlize Theron and Kim Basinger.
 He played the half-vampire Nahuel in the second half of Breaking Dawn, and a member of a drug cartel in Snitch.
 Pardo also starred in The CW TV series The Messengers that aired during the 2014–2015 season.
+In late 2023, he signed a deal with FXP to develop and produce television projects.

 Personal life

-Despite growing up in Los Angeles, where there is a large Las Vegas Raiders following (the team spent 13 seasons in Los Angeles among 60 seasons in California), Pardo is a fan of the Kansas City Chiefs.
+Pardo is a fan of the Kansas City Chiefs despite growing up in Los Angeles.